davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 - [ ] I am confused about the parameters of the listed cascades in Section 2.3.
 First of all, the ranges listed seem wrong: 12/16 is clearly greater than 12/256.
 I presume this is a typo.
 Also, shouldn't L be larger for smaller k?

-- [ ] Figure 9 caption says that F_a is "applied to the center of the submerged part."
-It should be the "unsubmerged part" instead.
+- [x] Figure 9 caption says that F_a is "applied to the center of the submerged part."
+It should be the "unsubmerged part" instead. ✅ 2025-01-10

 - [ ] It is unclear what Figure 11 c shows.